sakomee/refinerycms-auto_fbposts/readme.md

     rake db:migrate

 ### Setup facebook and default host site from Refinery admin settings
-Auto Fb App Id : Create your application in Facebook and write your App Id here. (default:iwaLab_app_id)
+1. Auto Fb App Id : Create your application in Facebook and place your App Id here. (default:iwaLab_app_id)

-Auto Fb Application secret: Application secret from your application.
+2. Auto Fb Application secret: Application secret from your application.
 (Default: iwaLab_application secret)

-Auto Fb access Token: Access token can be created by using FB Graph API Explorer tools.
+3. Auto Fb access Token: Access token can be created by using [FB Graph API Explorer tools](https://developers.facebook.com/tools/explorer).
+Note: Make sure you select your application for your token.

-Auto Fb page Id : Any page the facebook accound can post to.

-Auto Fb message: Message to display on the facebook post
+4. Auto Fb message: Message to display on the facebook post

-Auto Fb host name: host name of your site(e.g. example.com)
+5. Auto Fb host name: host name of your site(e.g. example.com)

 Run rake task to extend token life